- What is RLFM?

 Because the course material requires annual updating, the annual license for the course is $35 per student and $155 for teacher.
 For schools without individual computers per student, a teacher only license can be obtained for $655 / year, designed to accommodate 50 students.

 • ENGAGE – As students walk into the classroom, Do First videos focus student attention on the lesson.
 Do First introduces the topic for the lesson and allows students to step into the future and think about the home, car, job, benefits they would like to have.
+Every Do First exercise is designed to stimulate critical thinking or problem solving.

 • EXPAND – Students work in TEAMS and as PARTNERS to answer higher-order thinking questions, solve problems, and make classroom presentations.
+It is in this section that students apply critical thinking and brain development skills.

 • ENRICH – Students complete reflection exercises, create a 10-year LIFE PLAN, CAREER MATRIX, VISION ESSAY and COMMUNITY-BASED PROJECT, working with volunteers, to calibrate their thoughts to reality.
+In this section students reflect on cause and effect thinking skills mastered.

 • EXAMINE – Students take an exit quiz at the end of each lesson.
 The quiz is designed to tell the students if they have mastered the TEKS.
+Students focus, not on passing, but on what questions they failed to answer correctly.
+These questions / concepts could cost them money in the future.

 Can you provide more information on the expected outcomes?